anantmittal/RESTful-/README.md

 RESTful-
 ========

-RESTful API to view, edit, delete, sadd and search products.
+RESTful API to view, edit, delete, add and search products.

 Database has a table of name products.
 CREATE TABLE `products`